ehouais/webviews/timeline/README.md

 ==========================

 #### Description
-`http://dev.ehouais.net/webviews/timeline?datauri=...` returns a web page with javascript that generates a timeline on the client, based on the data fetched using the "datauri" query parameter.
+`?datauri=...` returns a web page with javascript that generates a timeline on the client, based on the data fetched using the "datauri" query parameter.
 This parameter must be a URI that either uses the "data:" scheme (data is contained within the URI) or points to a [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)-enabled resource.
   * vector graphics (using [D3.js](http://d3js.org/) javascript library to generate SVG)
   * responsive (the timeline dimensions adapts to the room available)